NextronSystems/thor-manual/usage/output-options.rst

    * - S-Rooa61RfuuM
    * - S-0vRKu-1\_p7A

-Users can overwrite the scan ID with ``-i myscanid`` to assign the logs of multiple scan runs to a single logical scan, e.g. if multiple partitions of a system get scanned in the lab in different scan runs, but should be shown as a single scan in Analysis Cockpit or your SIEM of choice.
+Users can overwrite the scan ID with ``-scan-id myscanid`` to assign the logs of multiple scan runs to a single logical scan, e.g. if multiple partitions of a system get scanned in the lab in different scan runs, but should be shown as a single scan in Analysis Cockpit or your SIEM of choice.

-In a log line, it looks like (set newlines for readability):
+In a log line, it looks like (set newlines and shortened for readability):

 .. code-block:: none

-   Jul 10 09:08:47 PROMETHEUS/10.0.2.15 THOR: Alert:
+    Oct  2 11:19:14 arch/10.1.1.1 THOR: Warning:
-     MODULE: SHIMCache
+      MODULE: Filescan
-     SCANID: S-r4GhEhEiIRg
+      MESSAGE: Suspicious file found
-     MESSAGE: Malware name found in Shim Cache Entry
+      SCANID: S-Oro8r7WLkGA
-     ENTRY: C:\Users\neo\Desktop\ncat.exe
+      FILE: /samples//DSU.py EXTENSION: .py TYPE: Script
-     KEYWORD: \\ncat\.exe
+      SHA256: a1c06037ec4a23763b97911511991ec8c45d48df678dbf30602d8eaf0774abd3
-     DATE: 07/29/13 05:16:04
+      MODIFIED: Wed Sep  2 17:18:04.000 2020
-     TYPE: system
+      SIZE: 21811
-     HIVEFILE: None
+      SCORE: 65
-     EXTRAS: N/A N/A True
+      REASON_1: YARA rule SUSP_Chmod_SetUid_Temp_Folder_Jul23 / Detects suspicious command that sets the setuid for a file in temp folders

 Custom Scan ID Prefix
 ~~~~~~~~~~~~~~~~~~~~~

-Since THOR version 10.5 you are able to set you custom prefix by using
+You are able to set you custom prefix by using
 ``--scanid-prefix``.
 The fixed character "S" can be replaced with any
 custom string.
 This allows users to set an identifier for a group of
 scans that can be grouped together in a SIEM or Analysis Cockpit.